 Cycling to Restore Health (formerly Cycling for Neuro Wellness)

 This group cycling class can help improve functional mobility and lead to greater independence in daily living.
 Classes are designed for people with chronic medical conditions to help build strength, improve fitness and possibly reduce symptoms.
-No prior cycling experience is needed.
+No prior cycling experience is necessary.
 Offered 2x/week

 Delay the Disease